 Leaders face many stressful situations and challenging problems in the workplace, but in the middle of all that, one simple decision can empower them to be successful: positivity.
 When leaders choose to be positive and act on that choice regularly, they can do their best work, lead others to fulfill their potential, and achieve their organization’s goals – all while enjoying the process.
-Dr. Steve Gladis and Dr. Beth Cabrera, who are both Senior Scholars at the Center for the Advancement of Well-Being, work together on a popular Positive Leadership Certificate program that teaches people the skills they need to put positivity into practice on the job every day.
+Dr. Steve Gladis and Dr. Beth Cabrera, a senior fellow and scholar at our center, work together on a popular Positive Leadership Certificate program that teaches people the skills they need to put positivity into practice on the job every day.

 Focusing on the positive opens leaders’ minds to new ideas (such as solutions to problems) that they wouldn’t necessarily be able to discover otherwise, Gladis and Cabrera said.